SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/define-flow-actions.md

 ### Add to selection/project

-Contact is added as member to the specified selection and/or project.
+Keep an overview of those who signed up, or was engaged, or to keep track and follow-up on later​.
+The contact is added as member to the specified selection and/or project.

 1. Drag the **Add to selection and/or project** box from the step menu and drop it into an available slot in the flowchart.
 1. Add contact to static selection: choose a static contact selection from the list.